 Melany Barrett is a Manager in the Strategic Transformation Services practice of Attain Partners.
 With over a decade of experience in Higher Education, she has demonstrated knowledge in business process improvement, project management, organizational assessment, and faculty affairs administration.
 Prior to Attain Partners, Ms. Barrett supported Higher Education administration and strategic initiatives as a member of an internal consulting team.
 She is a key contributor to the Inclusion, Diversity, Equity, and Allyship (IDEA) Performance Maturity Framework™, leading DEI assessments for institutions.
 She is a Prosci® Certified Change Management Practitioner who has extensive knowledge and training in the field and holds an MBA from Georgetown University’s McDonough School of Business.

-Kyle Cadieux is a Manager in the Strategic Transformation Services practice of Attain Partners.
+Kyle Cadieux is a Manager in the Attain Digital practice and IDEA Board member and founder.
 Kyle has a demonstrated knowledge in Organizational Change Management, Organizational Design, and Human Capital Management.
 Prior to Attain Partners, Kyle supported Organizational Transformation work for the Federal Government at various Consultancies.
-Kyle is a Prosci® Certified Change Management Practitioner and serves as a Deputy of the Attain Partners corporate IDEA program.
+Kyle is a Prosci® Certified Change Management Practitioner and holds an M.A. in Industrial/Organizational Psychology.

 Reshma Patel-Jackson is a Partner and Practice Lead for the Strategic Transformation Services business of Attain Partners.
 She is responsible for and involved in a wide range of consulting initiatives, primarily on change management, strategic planning, business process improvement, organizational assessments, project management, and research administration.
 Mrs. Patel-Jackson is a Prosci® Certified Change Management Practitioner who has extensive knowledge and training in the field.
 She has provided strategic planning, project management, change management, internal audit, compliance, and costing services for a variety of nonprofit, higher education, government contracting, and commercial clients.
 She is the creator of the Inclusion, Diversity, Equity, and Allyship (IDEA) Performance Maturity FrameworkTM and the Chair of the Attain Partners corporate IDEA program.